 The little Subies didn’t fare much better on the racetrack than they did on the street.
 The 2-stoke engines weren’t designed to be flogged around a racecourse by teenaged A.J Foyt want-a-bes.
 They began to fail at an alarming rate.
 Moreover, protection bumpers or not, the bodies began to disintegrate from the abuse.
 Bricklin started to explore the possibility of using fiberglass or acrylic to make replacement bodies.
 But FasTrack was disintegrating as quickly as the sheet metal on its cars.
 Bricklin was sued for $2.5 million by franchisees claiming breach of contract, and his interest in the venture waned.

 Some might argue that the 360/FasTrack adventure was a disaster. (especially if you’d owned a franchise) For the optimist Malcolm Bricklin, it was a teachable moment.
 The Consumer Reports debacle, gave him an appreciation for the virtues of safe cars, and through the FasTrack experience, he acquired a fascination with acrylic bodies.
 With these lessons in mind, and some of Subaru’s $20 million still in hand, Bricklin set out to launch a new car like none other; a safety sports car.

 The Safety Sports Car

 Consumer safety advocate Ralph Nader was inducted into the automobile industry’s Hall of Fame last year for his efforts in bringing automotive safety into public awareness.
 His seminal work, Unsafe at Any Speed, exposed Detroit’s tendency to put profits before safety.
-The Chevrolet Corvair, who’s edgy handling characteristics sometimes lead to trouble in the hands of somnobulant drivers, was his exibit A. Nader’s accusations – with an assist from General Motors and its ham-handed response - brought automotive safety to the forefront.
+The Chevrolet Corvair, who’s edgy handling characteristics sometimes lead to trouble in the hands of somnobulant drivers, was his exibit A. Nader’s accusations – with an assist from GM and its ham-handed response - brought automotive safety to the forefront of public awareness.
 The episode resulted in the creation of the National Highway Traffic Safety Administration in 1970.